174: No Such Thing As A Manta Ray

 I've always said that.

-Whereas if what you mean if you're sort of in a passport queue and you're holding the person you've just murdered by the arc, you can shove their finger onto the print thing and no one will be any the wiser.
+Whereas if what you mean, if you're sort of in a passport queue and you're holding the person you've just murdered by the arc, you can shove their finger onto the print thing and no one will be any the wiser.

 Exactly.

-Does it not suffer though from remember there's that fact about how people in pineapple factories were losing their fingerprints because of the acidic quality of the pineapple?
+Does it not suffer though from, remember there's that fact about how people in pineapple factories were losing their fingerprints because of the acidic quality of the pineapple?

 There's an enzyme in it, yeah.
-Yeah, and so and isn't there another fact that pineapples kind of eat our tongues as we're eating it.
+Yeah, and so, and isn't there another fact that pineapples kind of eat our tongues as we're eating it?

-So, wouldn't you be altering your fingerprints every time you had a pineapple?
+So wouldn't you be altering your fingerprints every time you had a pineapple?
 Yeah, but then it's the same problem with the fingerprints, so it's no more problems than you already had.

-Kinda, except all of us don't work in a pineapple factory.
+Kind of, except all of us don't work in a pineapple factory.
 But all of us don't eat pineapples constantly either.

 Before you know it, you are drowning in software instead of growing your business.
 This is where Odoo comes in.